[Updated for 2020]

-This isn’t a very obvious cause, but if you’re a perfectionist – which is not as cool as it sounds – you’ll get it.
+A lot of people don’t realise this, but if you’re a perfectionist, you’ll get it.
 It’s difficult to start something when you’re trying for perfect.

 What you have to realise is: There is no such thing as perfection.
 You can always improve something.
 Make it a little bit better.

-So, aim for something great, but learn to accept something that is good enough to meet your standards and the standards of your client/boss – if you work for someone else.
+So, aim for something great, but learn to accept something that is good enough to meet your standards and/or the standards of your client/boss – if you work for someone else.

-Because here is the problem.
-When trying to be perfect obstructs you from completing or even starting the current project, then something’s very wrong.
-After all, done is better than perfect. 😉
+Because when trying to be perfect obstructs you from completing or even starting your current project, then something’s very wrong.

 How To Fight It

 Or no planning, at all.
-I’m not even sure which is worse.
+I’m not even sure which one is worse.

 But, there are two things wrong with this way of thinking and acting.
 First, you’ll have to do the project, eventually.
-And when you start, you’ll have less time until the deadline, so you’ll do a sloppy job – or at least a less good that you could have done.
+And when you start, you’ll have less time until the deadline, so you’ll do a sloppy job – or at least not as good as you could have done.

 Second, all the time you spend procrastinating, you’ll be playing in the “dark playground”.
-(Watch the video above to get the reference. 😀 )
+(Reference from the TED talk above.)

 How To Fight It

-Sit down and write about the main project you have: In this case, let’s say you have to write your next post.
-Break the task to a few main steps.
-In this case, I’ll break it in 4 steps:
+For example, let’s say you have to write your next post.
+In this case, I’ll break it into 4 steps:

 - After Writing